 Read more about foreign income for family assistance.

 Tax-exempt foreign income

-Tax-exempt foreign income is income from Australia, earned by:
+Tax-exempt foreign income applies to family assistance payments.
+It's income from Australia, earned by either:

 - members of the armed forces serving overseas

 - Australians on overseas projects approved by the Minister for Trade, Tourism and Investment.